Don’t use the API for any purpose other than providing an application to merchants. And if you’re not sure where you stand, reach out to us.

 For more information, please refer to the developer documentation.

-not use an alternative to Shopify Checkout for web checkout or payment processing, or register any transactions through the Shopify API, without Shopify’s express written authorization.
-This Section 2.3.18 only applies to Public Applications.
+not use an alternative to Shopify Checkout for web checkout or payment processing, or register any transactions through the Shopify API in connection with such activity, without Shopify’s express written authorization;

 API Limits.
 Shopify may set and enforce limits on your use of the Shopify API (limiting the number of requests that you may make or the number of Merchants you may serve), in our sole discretion.
 You agree to, and will not attempt to circumvent such limitations, including those documented at https://help.shopify.com/en/api/getting-started/api-call-limit, https://help.shopify.com/en/api/graphql-admin-api/call-limit.
 If you would like to use any Shopify API beyond these limits, you must obtain Shopify’s express written consent (and Shopify may decline such request or condition acceptance on your agreement to additional terms and/or charges for that use).
 To seek such approval, contact us via the Partner Dashboard.